williams-cs/swell/weekly-and-lesson-plans.md

 ## UI Changes
 - Gives font hierarchy to instruction text.
+- Creating games by placing constraint (can only make one method, can only have a certain number of lines, only use `rect()` once).

 ## Auxiliary Ideas
 1. ~~Are `shapes` full-on classes?~~ `shapes` are functions.